A-I-Research-Facility/Deep-Learning-examples/prog1/README.md

+💢 Start

     import tensorflow as tf

 ***
-28x28 images of hand written digits from 0 to 9 :-
+💢 28x28 images of hand written digits from 0 to 9 :-

     mnist = tf.keras.datasets.mnist